 The One that Got Away

-So I always ended up thinking my pathetic groveling at their feet was their fault.
+I usually ended up thinking my pathetic groveling at their feet was their fault somehow.
 Surely girls were better in concept than in reality.
 On paper, girls were always like some alien species of advanced, exotic, ultra-intelligent, flawless beings of pure will and grace requiring my devotion.
+They were unstoppable forces of nature.
 Heck, just watching one do a cartwheel used to splatter my brains!
 To me, they were more on par with adults while we boys were like, wild chimpanzees or something, just flinging poop at each other.
-But while that may have been true for us, in execution, girls were really just a more sophisticated cabal of flingers... and actually, when you realize that, it makes it easier for them to... actually like you back.
+But while that's usually true about us, in execution, girls were really just a more sophisticated cabal of flingers... and actually, when you realize that, it makes it easier for them to... actually like you back. ...
+As I came to find out.

-So with all that build up for this species of radiant splendor and strength and intelligence, and all that jazz, just imagine my additional puzzlement when, after spending time with one for a while, she revealed herself to be just another goofy weirdo like me.
-Smarter, of course, prettier, you bet, but just as human.
+So with all that build up for this species of radiant splendor and strength and intelligence, and all that jazz, just imagine my additional puzzlement when, after spending time with one for a while, she revealed herself to be just another goofy weirdo like me?
+Smarter, of course (once again, the laws of nature), prettier, 1000% (guys are gremlin demons compared to girls), but the important thing was she was just as human.
 We spent a lot of time together playing husband and wife at day care.
 We slept together at nap time (in the same room at least).
 We did all that kissy stuff, and got in trouble for it.
 Heck, we even spent many a romantic afternoon together: lunchtime at the plastic table with our square pizza, summer days poking at anthills at the big old tree, rearranging their dirt "towns," maybe followed by a movie.
 You know, the normal girlfriend/boyfriend stuff.

 She was six ... but don't get the wrong idea!
 I was around five or six too, and our playtime courtship developed over many months at my daycare into the all-out genuine relationship that it was.
 We watched the clouds and picked out the shapes, "Ooh, a butterfly!"
 "Ooh, a dolphin!"
 She lied through her teeth and I believed her... about how on her trip to Disneyland she'd been turned into a frog by a magician, about how she'd reached outside the airplane and tasted one of those clouds (yes, she confirmed they did taste like cotton candy!).
 We played house in the plastic house, she'd get all mad when I wasn't home at a decent hour.
 I'd tell her how I got all backed up at the plastic pool office and had decided to go blow a few minutes at the sandbox... you know, the typical husband/wife stuff.